dakivara/pgcrud/docs/getting-started/index.md

 ### Comparison Operations

-Identifiers fully support comparison operations with each other and with built-in Python objects.
+Expressions fully support comparison operations with each other and with built-in Python objects.
 Additionally, you can chain them logically using the `&` and `|` operators.

 ```python